XXII) Provisions, contingent liabilities and contingent assets

 The Management of the Company is responsible for liquidity risk management who has established an appropriate liquidity risk management framework for the Company’s short, medium and long-term funding and liquidity management requirements.
 The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.

 To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the days past due.
 The calculation is based on historical data.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.
-The credit risk to the Company is limited in cases of retail sales since they are in nature of cash and carry and for non-retail sales, the Company’s exposure to customers is diversified and there is no concentration of credit risk with respect to any particular customer.
+The credit risk to the Company is limited in cases of retail sales since they are in nature of cash and carry and for non-retail sales, The company has considered an allowance for doubtful debts in case of Trade receivables that are past due but there has not been a significant change in the credit quality and the amounts are still considered recoverable.

 With regards to all the financial assets with contractual cashflows other than trade receivables, management believes these to be high quality assets with negligible credit risk.
 The management believes that the parties from which these financial assets are recoverable, have strong capacity to meet the obligations and where the risk of default is negligible.